Tommy Edman Player Props: Cardinals vs. Marlins

 Tommy Edman At The Plate

-- Edman is hitting .237 with 14 doubles, three triples, seven home runs and 24 walks.
+- Edman is batting .237 with 15 doubles, three triples, seven home runs and 24 walks.

-- Edman has picked up a hit in 52.5% of his 80 games this year, with at least two hits in 20% of them.
+- Edman has picked up a hit in 53.1% of his 81 games this season, with multiple hits in 19.8% of them.

-- He has hit a long ball in 8.8% of his games this season, and 2.3% of his chances at the plate.
+- Looking at the 81 games he has played this season, he's went deep in seven of them (8.6%), and in 2.3% of his trips to the dish.

-- In 20% of his games this year, Edman has notched at least one RBI.
-In five of those games (6.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Edman has driven in a run in 17 games this year (21.0%), including five games with more than one RBI (6.2%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.